zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

           2. Else then add the name server IP to the *NSEC Query Gives Erroneous Answer* set.
        3. Else if the answer section is empty, then do:
-          1. If the autority section contains no NSEC3 record then add the name server IP to the *Expected NSEC3 Missing* set.
+          1. If the authority section contains no NSEC3 record then add the name server IP to the *Expected NSEC3 Missing* set.
           2. Else do:
              1. Add the name server IP to the *NSEC Query Gives NSEC3 NODATA* set.
-             2. If the SOA record is missing the authority section then add name server IP to the *NSEC3 NODATA Missing SOA* set.
+             2. If the SOA record is missing from the authority section then add name server IP to the *NSEC3 NODATA Missing SOA* set.
              3. Else if the owner name of SOA record is is not *Child Zone* then add name server IP to the *NSEC3 NODATA Wrong SOA* set.